-We all lead busy lives and with more sophisticated email marketing software popping up vying for our attention it’s all too easy to snooze emails until we’re ready to answer.
-And by that time we’ve likely forgotten all about it.
+We all lead busy lives, and with more sophisticated email marketing software popping up, vying for our attention, it’s easy to snooze emails until we’re ready to answer.
+And by that time, we’ve likely forgotten all about it.

-Sending a follow-up email shows people their input is important to you as well as helping you increase survey response rates.
+Sending a follow-up email shows people their input is vital to you as well as helping you increase survey response rates.
 Sending up to 3 reminders can get you the best results.

 It’s often the case that an image can explain something easier than a bunch of words can.
-But images can also be distracting if they’re not used in the right way.
+But pictures can also be distracting if you don’t use them correctly.

-Using images and infographics in surveys can work wonders if they’re placed strategically.
+Using images and infographics in surveys can work wonders if you place them strategically.

-For example, a question asking people to choose their favorite product from a range of options would be much easier if you displayed the answers in the form of an image rather than describing each product in words.
+For example, a question asking people to choose their favorite product from a range of options would be much easier if you displayed the answers in an image rather than describing each product in words.

 And describing complex data and statistics is easier to digest in the form of an infographic.

-So think carefully about your audience when putting together your survey and only use images where it will truly help people to make decisions in a balanced, unbiased way.
+So think carefully about your audience when putting together your survey and only use images where it will genuinely help people make decisions in a balanced, unbiased way.

-When trying to get more survey responses it’s tempting to fill surveys with as much detail as possible.
-You want people to have all the information they need right?
+When trying to get survey responses, it’s tempting to fill surveys with as much detail as possible.
+You want people to have all the information they need.

-But the problem with long, drawn-out questionnaires is that the longer they are the more likely people are to abandon them without finishing.
+But the problem with long, drawn-out questionnaires is that the longer they are, the more likely people will abandon them without finishing.

 Try and keep surveys as short as possible and avoid unnecessary questions.
-You get most of the information you need from surveys with a total of 10 questions at most.
+You get most of the information you need from studies with a total of 10 questions at most.

-For longer surveys, you can try splitting them up into shorter questionnaires sent out in stages.
+You can try splitting them into shorter questionnaires sent out in stages for longer surveys.
 These can get you more targeted results quicker.

-Something we touched upon earlier was the option of keeping your survey responses anonymous.
+We touched upon earlier the option of keeping your survey responses anonymous.
 Privacy is a subject that’s more important than ever now.
 So offering your customers a way to complete surveys without revealing their identity is a smart choice.

 It’s also worth including a clear privacy disclaimer in your questionnaire.
-Doing so encourages people to answer more honestly and improve response rates.
+Doing so encourages people to answer more honestly and improves response rates.

 A good privacy disclaimer should include the following information:

-Try to collect the least amount of personal data as possible and include your disclosure in both the survey and any communication related to it such as notification and follow-up emails.
+Try to collect the least amount of personal data as possible and include your disclosure in the survey and any communication related to it, such as notifications and follow-up emails.

-What’s the point of getting people to respond to your survey if you’re not going to share the results with them.
-People who take part are naturally going to want to know what the outcome is.
+What’s the point of getting people to respond to your survey if you don’t share the results with them?
+People who take part naturally want to know what the outcome is.

 Here are a few ways you can share your survey results with participants:

-The best thing about sharing the results with those who took part is it will encourage those same people to respond to your surveys in the future.
+The best thing about sharing the results with those who took part is it encourages those same people to respond to your surveys in the future.
 And it will highlight to potential customers that you care about their feedback.

 And that’s it!

-In this article, you’ve learned how to get more survey responses so you can quickly act upon important feedback from your customers and improve your business.
+In this article, you’ve learned the best ways to secure more survey responses so you can quickly act upon valuable feedback from your customers and improve your business.